shangril/crero/README.md

 3. Deploy to your web server

 4. Check yourserver.tld/admin/d .
-If you don't get a HTTP 403 Forbidden, this means that .htaccess directives are not applied by your web server, and you'll need an alternate way to secure any sensitive data storage dir (especillay network/d/ e/ and f/ if you enable geolocated chats for your visitors)
+If you don't get a HTTP 403 Forbidden, this means that .htaccess directives are not applied by your web server, and you'll need an alternate way to secure any sensitive data storage dir (especillay admin/d for the shadow password, and the email address that will receive mailing list subscription if the mailing list subscribtion is enabled, radio/d if you use YP announcement and dont want someone to steal your YP sid, and network/d/ and network/e/ to protect your visitors chat privacy. network/f/ used to be used for geolocated chatrooms, which are now no longer supported)

+If you get and HTTP 500 Internal Server Error, your install is probably safe, but check nevertheless if yourserver.tld/admin/d/fields.txt just to make sure that you still get an HTTP 500 (because a good web server locks the whole dir and its subdirs when it cannot parse .htaccess)

 5. Go to yourserver.tld/admin/ and log in